 - Third-party recommenders are organizations in the artistic community designated by OAC to receive and assess grant applications in certain project grant programs, and to make recommendations for funding to OAC.

-Assessment of project grant programs
+Assessment applications to project grant programs

-OAC’s project programs are assessed on artistic merit, or on artistic merit/merit, impact and viability.
+Applications to OAC’s project programs are assessed on artistic merit, or on artistic merit/merit, impact and viability.
 Assessments are based on answers to the questions in the application, artistic examples, support documents and a project budget (if applicable).